- About Us

 To Julie, her mother, Eve, was the quintessential New Yorker.
 In truth, Eve had endured a harrowing childhood in Nazi-occupied Vienna, though she rarely spoke about that time.
 After her passing, Julie discovered a keepsake book filled with farewell notes from friends and relatives addressed to a young girl named Eva—her mother.
 This was the first clue to the secret pain that Julie’s mother had carried as an immigrant, and it shed light on a family that had to rely on perseverance and the generosity of others to escape the xenophobia and genocide that threatened their lives.
 A beautiful blend of personal memoir and family history, EVA AND EVE shows how one woman’s search for the past offers valuable lessons about the sacrifices individuals make to save their families and the emotional gifts we can receive and share years later.

 Meet author Julie Metz and hear her mother’s extraordinary story.
-Then, join the conversation moderated by Museum Director, Liebe Geft.
+Watch the conversation moderated by Museum Director, Liebe Geft below.

 Julie Metz is the New York Times bestselling author of Perfection.
 She has written for publications including The New York Times, Tablet, Salon, Dame, and Glamour.